Skip to main content

 Lab Assignments

-1. Introduction to Matlab DAQ toolbox and GUI design (Sept 10)
+1. Introduction to Matlab DAQ toolbox and GUI design (week of Jan 27)

 Reading Assignments